KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

   - Alignment of plant Med25ACID domains used for surface residue evolutional conservation.

 # Figure Source Data
-Contains data for reproduction of most data element present in figures.
+Contains data for reproduction of most data elements present in main figures.
 Example data such as example CEST profiles or kinetic traces are not included.
 Figure 4 Med25ACID CSPs are found in Fig 3 source data.